What Is Canal Dehiscence Syndrome?

-This disorder, also called superior semicircular canal dehiscence syndrome (SSCD), affects your balance and hearing.
+Canal dehiscence syndrome (also called superior semicircular canal dehiscence syndrome, or SSCD) is a disorder that affects your balance and hearing.

-"Dehiscence" is another word for hole.
+"Dehiscence" is another word for hole or a tear or opening that forms.
+Generally, it is due to the way the inner ear forms in utero.
 If you have SSCD, you have a hole or a very thin place in the bone in your ear that helps your body balance itself.
 It also can cause problems with the way sound comes into your ear.

-SSCD is a rare condition -- only 1% to 2% of the population has been diagnosed with it.
+SSCD is a rare condition.
+Only 1%-2% of the population has been diagnosed with it.
 Not everyone with the syndrome has symptoms, so the number of people who have it could be slightly higher.

 It affects men and women equally.
 People usually discover they have it in their 40s.

 When you have SSCD, you might have one or more of the following:

 - Echoes of sounds in your ear, like when you eat or talk (called autophony)